TrustworthyComputing/Zilch/README.md

 ```
 see examples below on how to use the flags.

-__Note:__ If the public tape is in the same directory as the zMIPS assembly file and has the same name but has the `.pubtape` extension, the flag `--pubtape` may be omitted.
-The same applies for the private tape with the extension `.auxtape`.
-For instance the command `./zilch --asm ./example.zmips --pubtape example.pubtape --auxtape example.auxtape` is the same as `./zilch --asm ./example.zmips`, since Zilch automatically locates the tapes that end with `.pubtape` and `.auxtape` extensions.

-## zMIPS ISA
-In [zMIPS.md](https://github.com/TrustworthyComputing/Zilch/tree/master/examples-zmips/zMIPS.md) we elaborate on the zMIPS ISA.

-At the assembler level, our labels are alphanumeric tags that begin and end by a double underscore (e.g., `__example_label__`), while inside Zilch these labels are converted to instruction numbers.
+__Note:__ Zilch automatically detects the private and public tapes if they are in the same directory as the zMIPS assembly file and they are named `pubtape.txt` and `auxtape.txt`.

 ### zMIPS examples

 In the [examples-zmips](examples-zmips) directory we include various zMIPS examples.

+At the assembler level, our labels are alphanumeric tags that begin and end by a double underscore (e.g., `__example_label__`), while inside Zilch these labels are converted to instruction numbers.

 For instance, below is the zMIPS code to compute the factorial of 5:
 ```